Magnetic properties of nickel electrodeposited on porous GaN substrates with infiltrated and laminated connectivity: Materials and Methods

 \subsection{Nickel deposition}

-Two methods were employed: electrodeposition to realise Ni-infiltrated GaN, and sputtering to realise Ni-coated GaN.
-Electrodeposition was carried out in a three electrode configuration, as previously reported\cite{Boughey2018coaxial}, using a counter Pt electrode, and Ag/AgCl reference electrode and the sample as a working electrode.
+Nickel was electrodeposited on the etched substrates, resulting in Ni-infiltrated GaN, and Ni-coated GaN.
+Electrodeposition was carried out in a three electrode configuration\cite{Boughey2018coaxial}, using a counter Pt electrode, an Ag/AgCl reference electrode and the sample as a working electrode.
+A nickel sulfate (NiSO\sub{4}) and boric acid (H\sub{3}BO\sub{3}) solution, pH 4.5, was used.
 See complete details in Supporting information S2.
-Calibration has shown that for the selected working potential (-1 V), the deposition rate was linear with time.
-Following deposition, the samples were washed with DI water and dried under nitrogen flow.\\ DC magnetron sputtering was used to deposit nickel layers onto porous GaN, using a 99.99\% pure nickel source (\textit{Goodfellow} Limited).
-The experimental conditions used were 30 W, 2.15 Pa.
-A permanent marker pen was used as a lift-off resist on the sample edges and non-etched top: it prevented deposition on the covered areas, and dissolved in acetone.
-Three depositions were carried out resulting in films of 87 $\pm8$, 185 $\pm13$, 190 $\pm21$ nm, as measured by \textit{Dektak} profilometer.
-The nominal thickness of the last deposition was 300 nm, and the cause for the significant deviation of the sputter thickness from nominal value is unclear.\\ \Fref{fig:Scheme} shows a schematic of the samples and fabrication concepts used in this work: electrochemical etching of conductive GaN followed by electrodeposition of nickel (using the same apparatus), or sputtering of nickel on top of GaN. \Tref{tbl:samples} lists the samples which underwent vibrating sample magnetometry analysis.\\
+For the selected working potential (-1 V), the deposition rate was linear with time (after initial current stabilisation).
+Following deposition, the samples were washed with DI water and dried under nitrogen flow.\\ \Fref{fig:Scheme} shows a schematic of the sample processing and its outcomes (as demonstrated by electron microscopy): electrochemical etching of conductive GaN followed by electrodeposition of nickel (using the same apparatus) and coated or infiltrated composites.\\